woswos/CAPTCHA-Monitor/README.md

 <!-- Unfortunately GitHub markdown doesn't suppor resizing and centering svg images-->
 <p align="center"><img src="logo.svg" alt="CAPTCHA Monitor Logo" width="50%"></p>

 Check if a web site returns a Cloudflare CAPTCHA using both the Tor Browser and Python's httplib.
-By default, this tool searches for *"Attention Required! | Cloudflare"* text within the fetched page, but it is possible to customize the CAPTCHA sign.
+By default, this tool searches for *"Cloudflare"* text within the fetched page, but it is possible to customize the CAPTCHA sign, which this tool searches for.

 ## Installation Steps
 * Clone this repository to your machine